Competition is what drives the market. It’s also what drives your prospective customers (and their budgets) to other companies.

 - Learn from what they are doing well.

-Perhaps they are benefitting from a playful tone in their meta descriptions with interesting CTAs.
+Perhaps they are benefiting from a playful tone in their meta descriptions with interesting CTAs.
 Or maybe they use a lot of technical jargon that resonates with their target audience.

 If they are within your niche, and outranking you in the SERPs, you may want to consider a similar strategy.
 Bookmark their website so you can come back to it and continually analyze their optimizations and content.